brettvanderwerff/flask_blackjack/README.md

 # flask_blackjack
 A WIP socket.IO websocket based BlackJack game.
 The game was built primarily with JavaScript and Python.
+Check out the gifs below to see the game in action :)

 ## Setup